 “It is how you see the object you are photographing.
 I look at things and work out when and how to use the natural light, I’m still learning now.
 Sometimes you go out with your camera and come back and all the shots are terrible.”

-Oat’s venture from Sydney to south-west Victoria has provided him with wonderful subject matter.
+Oat’s venture from Sydney to south-west Victoria provided him with wonderful subject matter.
 Images of the Grampians, the Great Ocean Road, the Otways, the high country and just about every natural wonder in and around Port Fairy have caught the attention of his camera.
+Hi recent move up to the Blue Mountains in Sydney is sure to bring a whole new world to capture.

 Oat shares his passion for photography, both with camera in his hand or attached to a drone, on his facebook and instagram accounts and on his website.